 Derivation Paths & My Solflare Wallet

 While those risks are real, the benefits of non-custodial digital wallets like Solflare greatly outweigh them.
-For a refresher on how Non-custodial wallets benefit society, be sure to check out this article.
-One of the most important features of the Solflare wallet is its derivation path structure.
+For a refresher on how Non-custodial wallets benefit society, check out this article.
+One of the essential features of the Solflare wallet is its derivation path structure.

-Derivation paths enable users to generate and access as many accounts as they wish to have, all while using a single mnemonic phrase.
-To begin explaining how this works, let’s review all the ways you can access a non-custodial wallet.
+Derivation paths enable users to generate and access as many accounts as they wish, all while using a single mnemonic phrase.
+To explain how this works, let’s review how you can access a non-custodial wallet.